Today’s itinerary: pass through Forestville, then Sturgeon Bay, then hit the eastern terminus! Boy, was it a great last day.

 The forecast called for rain until about 9 a.m., then sunshine.
-I wanted to leave at 8 a.m., but it was raining pretty steadily then and I figured it wasn’t smart to get soaked right off the bat, so I waited until about 8:45, when the rain had subsided to a light drizzle.
-Headed out of Algoma and onto the Ahnapee State Trail.
+Although I wanted to leave at 8 a.m., it was raining pretty steadily then and I figured it wasn’t smart to get soaked right off the bat.
+So I waited until about 8:45, when the rain had subsided to a light drizzle.
+And then I headed out of Algoma and onto the Ahnapee State Trail.

 I’ll be posting some post-trek thoughts in the next few days, so keep reading.
 Plus, starting the end of the month, I’ll be tackling the Natchez Trace, another one of our nation’s 11 National Scenic Trails.
-The Trace is a trail you either drive or bike, and Ed and I will be biking its entire 444 miles.
-(That seems so lame after walking/running 1,100 miles.)
+The Trace is a trail you either drive or bike, and Ed and I will be biking its entire 444 miles (714.6 km).
+That seems so lame after walking/running 1,100 miles (1,770 km)!

 Tonight Ed and I are at the Inn at Cedar Crossing in Sturgeon Bay.
 Had a great soak in its whirlpool, into which I dumped eucalyptus-scented epsom salts.
 Now I’m enjoying some of their tasty, soft chocolate chip cookies – and the thought that I DID IT!